Encouraging Compassion, Understanding, and Resilence in Education

 former MiEN President

-Katie is the former MiEN Board President, lives in Bend, Oregon, and is a mom to a spirited one-year old.
-She designs professional development courses and workshops for Pre-K-12, university, and pre-service educators to integrate mindfulness practices and principles into teaching and learning.
-Her research focuses on contemplative pedagogy in higher education and PK-12 education and has been published in several journals and edited books.
-She taught Education and Mindfulness courses at Lesley University, Bowdoin College, the University of Colorado at Boulder, and Colorado College and earned her PhD in Curriculum and Instruction from the University of Colorado at Boulder.
+Katie is the former MiEN Board President, the Baldwin Program Director in the Center for Learning and Teaching at Bowdoin College, and faculty at the Teachings in Mindful Education (TiME) Institute in Maine.
+She teaches in-person and online courses on Mindful Education at Lesley University and Bowdoin College, and facilitates professional development for educators in mindful education and the science of learning.
+Her scholarship and professional development work focuses on the integration of contemplative pedagogy in educational contexts.
 She served as the Education Program Officer at the Mind & Life Institute in Hadley, MA developing a “Call to Care” program for educators and students, worked as a Curriculum Coordinator at a contemplative K-5 elementary school in Boulder, CO, taught high school Psychology in Charlotte, NC, trained as a facilitator for the Cultivating Emotional Balance project in Phuket, Thailand, and is a certified yoga instructor.

 Tim has been in public education since 1988, and currently teaches art and humanities at Highview Middle School in Minnesota.
 After training in Mindfulness-Based Stress Reduction (MBSR), he began sharing mindfulness with teachers and students in his district.
 In addition, he has presented at the Minnesota Middle School Association conference, The Mindfulness in Education Network conference, as well as offering mindfulness for adults through NAMI Minnesota